| Case

 identify the geographical location of the person making the enquiry,

+where and when they accessed the site.
 “This was an eye opener,” says Mark Neal.
 “By

 identifying the keyboard used and the time zone of the person visiting